kerl/kerl/README.md

 Kerl aims to be shell agnostic and its only dependencies, excluding what's required to actually build Erlang/OTP, are curl and git.

-Unless explicitly disabled, [agner](http://erlagner.org) is installed automatically in the sandboxes for supported Erlang/OTP versions.

 All is done so that, once a specific release has been built, creating a new installation is as fast as possible.

 Downloading